Stability Boundaries and Motor Performance in Delayed Robot-Mediated Dyadic Interactions: Experimental Methodology

 \subsubsection{Tracking Error (TE)}

-Tracking Error is defined as the mean Euclidean distance between the actual trajectory and the target trajectory, which has been used as a measurement of tracking accuracy [1,18].
-In this study, the target is the preprogrammed position, given by
+Tracking Error is defined as the mean Euclidean distance between the actual trajectory and the target trajectory, and it has been used as a measurement of tracking accuracy \cite{DuCampolo2024, KagerCampolo2019}.
+In this study, the target is the preprogrammed position, as given by:

 where $n$ denotes the sample index, $N$ is the total number of samples, and $t_n$ is the $n$th sampled time point. $\mathrm{TE_1}$ and $\mathrm{TE_2}$ represent the tracking errors for HEBI\textsubscript{1} and HEBI\textsubscript{2}, respectively.